Bread & Roses 2025/2

 Amsab-ISG, Ghent, 2010, 176 p., ill., softcover

-Doctors and health insurance companies during the interwar period: the Antwerp example
+Doctors and mutual health insurance companies during the interbellum: the Antwerp example

-To understand our current health insurance and its problems, it is important to know what came before it.
-A crucial period for the two protagonists in the story, namely the doctors and the health insurance companies, was the interwar period.
-The evolution in the organization of both groups and the mutual conflicts during that period were strongly influenced by the often turbulent political context in which the first legislation on health insurance was introduced.
-The never-before-described attempts by activists to set up its own health insurance system in Flanders during the First World War are also discussed in this book.
+To understand our current health insurance system and its problems, it's important to know what preceded it.
+A crucial period for the two key players in this story, namely doctors and mutual health insurance funds, was the interwar period.
+The organizational evolution of both groups and the conflicts between them during that period were strongly influenced by the often turbulent political context in which the first legislation on health insurance was established.
+This book also addresses the previously undocumented attempts by activists to establish their own health insurance system in Flanders during the First World War.

 Karel Van Ackter in collaboration with Jo Deferme and Luc Vandeweyer